medialab/xan/docs/cmd/scrape.md

     -I, --input-dir <path>      If given, target column will be understood as relative path to read from this input directory instead.
+    -E, --encoding <name>       Encoding of HTML to read on disk.
+Will default utf-8.
     -k, --keep <column>         Selection of columns from the input to keep in the output.
 Default is to keep all columns from input.
     -p, --parallel              Whether to use parallelization to speed up computations.